anbrela/booking-api-nestjs-prisma/README.md

 ## Description

-This is a simple Api to manage booking appointmenst.
+This is a simple Api to manage booking appointments.

 This project is done with:
 - [Nest](https://github.com/nestjs/nest)